vasilakisfil/Introspected-REST/README.md

 >

 ### 4.3.
 Resources are manipulated through the exchange of representations
 > induces simple, visible, reusable, cacheable, and evolvable (information hiding)

 The respresentation that you expose from your public API could be totally different from your implementation internally (usually in your db).
 It could also be the same.
-Nevertheless the client expects and is expected to manipulate any resource using that representation.
+Nevertheless the client expects and is expected to manipulate any resource using the representation you expose.

 ### 4.4.
 Representations are exchanged via self-descriptive messages
 > induces visible, scalable, available through layered system, cacheable, and shared caches